virtual-labs/exp-cytoskeleton-cells-proliferation-iitk/experiment/theory.md

 <b>Results</b><br><br>
 Following is image of the cytoskeleton of cells proliferation on biomaterial surface<br>
 <img src="images/cytoskeleton.jpg"><br>
 Above is the image showing the cytoskeleton of the cell in a spread-out fashion.
-The other components/organelles are not visible here due to the specificity of the stain towards cytoskeleton<br>
+The other components/organelles are not visible here due to the specificity of the stain towards cytoskeleton<br><br>
 <img src="images/merged.jpg"><br>
 Above is the merged image showing the spread-out cytoskeleton as well as the nucleus of the cell.
 This is obtained by fusing the image obtained for the cytoskeleton and the nucleus together, which is performed by using a particular software pack